wgheidrich/DACalc/README.md

 Angles and solid angles have a special status in that they are technically unitless quantities.
 For example, an angle `alpha` in radians \[rad\] is defined as the arc length of the circle segment subtended by the angle, divided by the radius of the circle.
 The dimension of an angle is therefore `length/length = 1`.
 In the same way, the solid angle in steradian \[sr\] has a dimension of `area/area = length²/length² = 1`.

-Despite this, it is often useful and in some cases vital to keep track of angles and solid angles as pseudo-dimensions, for example when we want to use and convert between different units such as radians, degrees, and arc seconds.
-On the other hand, certain types of approximations frequently used in Physics make can easily result in added or dropped angle and solid angle units, for example when we make the paraxial (small angle) approximation in optics: sin(x) &#8776; x, cos(x) &#8776; 1, tan(x) &#8776; x.
+Despite this, it is often useful and in some cases vital to keep track of angles and solid angles as pseudo-dimensions, for example when we want to use different units such as radians, degrees, and arc seconds, and convert between them.
+On the other hand, certain types of approximations frequently used in Physics can easily result in added or dropped angle and solid angle units, for example when we make the paraxial (small angle) approximation in optics: sin(x) &#8776; x, cos(x) &#8776; 1, tan(x) &#8776; x.

 For this reason, DACalc introduces angles and solid angles as pseudo dimensions with much reduced dimension checking.
-For example it is possible to add an angle and a dimensionless quantity, or to take a the sine of a dimensionless quantity.
-On the other hand DACalc ensures that the result of a sine is always unit-less and the result of an arc sine is always an angle.
+For example it is possible to add an angle and a dimensionless quantity, or to compute the sine of a dimensionless quantity.
+On the other hand, DACalc ensures that the result of a sine is always unitless and the result of an arc sine is always an angle.
 Although not strictly necessary in most cases, it is certainly possible to be deliberate and explicit about angular units even with physical approximations.
-For example, if `alpha` is an angle with units of \[rad\], then the small angle approximation of `sin(alpha)` would be `\alpha [1/rad]`, and if `x` is a dimensionless quantity then `sin(x [rad])` would be approximated as `x`.
+For example, if `alpha` is an angle in units of radians, then the small angle approximation of `sin(alpha)` would be `alpha [1/rad]`, and if `x` is a dimensionless quantity then `asin(x)` would be approximated as `x [rad]`.

-The reduced strictness of the unit checking for angles means that it is often not necessary to go to this level of pedantry in calculations, however in some situations the output may then have some spurious radian or steradian components.
+The reduced strictness of the unit checking for angles means that it is often not necessary to go to this level of pedantry in calculations, however at the potential risk of some spurious radian or steradian terms in the outputs.